Back to Blog

-Why Procurement Matters in the B-BBEE Scorecard
+Why B-BBEE Procurement Tracking Matters for Your Scorecard

 Enterprise and Supplier Development (ESD) is the largest element on the Construction Sector Code scorecard, worth 40 points out of 109 total points.
 Within ESD, procurement accounts for 32 points:

-- Procurement from black-owned suppliers: Up to 15 points
+• Procurement from black-owned suppliers: Up to 15 points

-- Procurement from >51% black-owned suppliers: Up to 10 points
+• Procurement from >51% black-owned suppliers: Up to 10 points

-- Procurement from black women-owned suppliers: Up to 5 points
+• Procurement from black women-owned suppliers: Up to 5 points

-- Procurement from black designated groups: Up to 2 points
+• Procurement from black designated groups: Up to 2 points

 Procurement is the most controllable element of your B-BBEE scorecard.
 Unlike ownership or management control, procurement is something you can improve immediately by changing where you buy materials, hire subcontractors, and source services.